codhah92/W6D4_Work/README.md

 ## Background

-jCody is a small JavaScript library that facilitates DOM manipulation.
-Similar to jQuery, jCody simplifies HTML document traversing, event handling, and AJAX requests in JavaScript.
+jCody is a lightweight JavaScript library that facilitates DOM manipulation.
+Inspired by jQuery, jCody simplifies HTML document traversing, event handling, and AJAX requests in JavaScript.

 # Guidelines